Salisbury and Southampton Canal: Southampton branch

-Very little remains of the Southampton Branch of the canal, and in 1966 Edwin Welch produced a small book for the Southampton Records Office, the research for which included the production of annotated maps, based on 2.5-inch Ordnance Survey maps from the 1930s, to document the route.
-Development was rapidly obliterating what few remains there were even then.
-The branch from the Test started close to God's House Tower, which at the time was on the bank of the river.
-This area has changed a great deal, with reclamation of land for the ferry terminal.
+Very little remains of the Southampton Branch of the canal.
+In 1966, Edwin Welch produced a short book for the Southampton Records Office, the research for which included the production of annotated maps, based on 2.5-inch Ordnance Survey maps from the 1930s, to document the route.
+Development was rapidly obliterating what few remains there were.

+The branch from the Test started close to God's House Tower, which at the time was on the riverbank; this area has changed a great deal, with reclamation of land for the ferry terminal.
 From there it headed due north.
-The street names of Canal Walk and Lower Canal Walk give some clues to the route, but the canal was filled in haphazardly in the middle of the nineteenth century, and was then built over.
+The street names of Canal Walk and Lower Canal Walk give some clues to the route, but the canal was filled in haphazardly in the middle of the 19th century, and was then built over.
 The street plans were altered significantly after the Second World War, when Queensway was built.
-When the Palmerston House housing project was being built on Queensway in 1961, excavations for the foundations located part of a wharf, but no drawings were produced before it was buried beneath concrete.
+When the Palmerston House housing project was being built on Queensway in 1961, excavations for the foundations located part of a wharf, but no drawings were made before it was buried beneath concrete.

-The Test branch met the Itchen branch at the eastern end of the canal tunnel through the high ground to the West.
-The location of the junction was situated just to the south of the railway's later Southampton Tunnel on the eastern edge of what is now Palmerston Park.
-The Itchen branch curved to the north-east to reach a lock in the vicinity of the wharf which was downstream of Northam Bridge but construction of the Southampton and Dorchester Railway in 1846 and of a gasworks in 1848 destroyed much of the route.
-Excavations along this length in the 1960s failed to find any trace of it.
-Heading westwards from the junction, the incomplete tunnel alignment followed a straight line recorded on contemporary company plans as either 560 yd or 584 yd.
+The Test branch met the Itchen branch at the eastern end of the canal tunnel through the high ground to the west; the junction was just to the south of the railway's later Southampton Tunnel on the eastern edge of what is now Palmerston Park.
+The Itchen branch curved to the north-east to reach a lock in the vicinity of the wharf which was downstream of Northam Bridge.
+Construction of the Southampton and Dorchester Railway in 1846 and of a gasworks in 1848 destroyed much of the route, and excavations along this length in the 1960s failed to find any trace of it.
+Around 1998, a section was found during the construction of St Mary's Stadium and now lies beneath a railway footbridge.
+The tunnel beneath the Marlands area headed westwards from the junction.
+A depression in the ground on the Eastern side of Palmerstone Park now marks the site of this eastern tunnel portal which can be seen on old maps and plans and contemporary documentation.
+The 1846 street map of Southampton shows a row of houses at this location named "Canal View".
+The incomplete tunnel alignment followed a straight line to the western portal, its length recorded on contemporary company plans as either 560 yd or 584 yd.

-The western portal was on the far side of the intervening high ground to the North of the current Kingsbridge Lane.
+The western portal was on the far side of the intervening high ground to the north of the current Kingsbridge Lane.
 The canal tunnel proved difficult and expensive to construct and canal company records indicate it was neither fully completed or used for traffic.
-Several sections had sunk or collapsed during construction due to geological conditions, poor materials or improper supervision of the works.
+Several sections sank or collapsed during construction due to geological conditions, poor materials or improper supervision of the works.